sharathrjtr/autonomous_car_driving/README.md

 [imgaug library](https://imgaug.readthedocs.io/en/latest/) is used for augmentation of the training data with brightness variation, translation along horizontal and vertical direction, horizontal flipping and zooming of images.
 Below shows results of augmentation applied on random images.
 Augmenting the data for brightness changes will enable us to train model to drive on the darker track.
 ![random augmentation](images/Random_augmentation.png)

-Preprocessing of images is carried out by first cropping the image so that only the road is visible, converting the image from RGB to YUV color space and applying gaussian blur operation to smoothen the image.
-Experimental results on other machine vision applications show that YUV color space provide better results compared to RGB color space due to its perceptual similarities to the human vision.
+Preprocessing of images is carried out by
+- first cropping the image so that only the road is visible
+- converting the image from RGB to YUV color space
+- applying gaussian blur operation to smoothen the image
+- Normalize the pixel values to range of 0-1 Experimental results on other machine vision applications show that YUV color space provide better results compared to RGB color space due to its perceptual similarities to the human vision.
 Hence, I've trained the model with YUV images.
 ![preprocessing](images/preprocess_image.png)